KI-Research-Services/CREDA_tools/README.md

 ## Address list expansion

-In many commercial real estate data sets, the address field for a "property" record contains items such as "1650 - 1750 S. Babcock Avenue" or "1610-1650 Bienvenue Road", each of which refers to a _list_ of addresses rather than a single address.
+In many commercial real estate data sets, the address field for a "property" record contains items such as "1650 & 1750 S. Babcock Avenue" or "1610-1650 Bienvenue Road", each of which refers to a _list_ of addresses rather than a single address.
 When linking or merging data sets, or simply looking for related records within the same data set (e.g., repeat sales transactions), it seems useful to allow for partial overlap.
-For instance, a record referring to "1650 - 1750 S. Babcock Avenue" might have some relationship to one referring to "1700 S. Babcock Avenue".
-The tool we developed and describe in this section are meant for expanding such address references into address lists.
-We are not aware of the availability of similar tools.
+For instance, a record referring to "1650 & 1750 S. Babcock Avenue" might have some relationship to one referring only to "1700 S. Babcock Avenue".
+The tool we developed and describe in this section is meant for expanding such address references into address lists.
+We are not aware of the general availability of a similar tool.

 At this point, the tool creates a list from compounded street addresses that use one or more of the following conjunctions and delimiters (not case sensitive): "and", "&", "/", "\\", "-", ";", ",".
 Some examples of compound addresses are found in _san_jose_d1.csv_, available in the _CREDA_tools/test_data_ directory.
 The following sequence of commands expands this file into a list of addresses (please remember to work in the top CREDA_tools directory).
+We use data from San Jose in this and other examples because the municipality posted its parcel addresses and shapes on a public server.

 ```
 from CREDA_tools import helper